 Step 1.
 Compare the Price

-Since Boot Camp is freely pre-installed on all Macs and operating on Mac OS X, the only expense related to using this choice is the OS license price you arrange on installing.
+Since Boot Camp is freely pre-installed on all Macs and operates on Mac OS X, the only expense related to using this choice is the OS license price you arrange for installing.

-The new Parallels program, Parallels Desktop 15, is priced 79.99 dollars or 49.99 dollars to be updated from the previous version.
+The new Parallels program, Parallels Desktop 19, is priced starting at 99.99 dollars or 69.99 dollars to be updated from the previous version.
 The price is, sometimes, discounted.
 However, you can download Parallels for fourteen days free by utilizing a trial offer.

 Step 2.
 Evaluate the Technology Diversities